Can Midseason Records Predict WNBA Playoff Teams?

 Class handout - Quarto - with solutions

-Exploration of the WNBA data revealed that there are missing values for games throughout the 2003-2022 seasons.
-We found this by tallying the number of games played by each team within each season and noticing that the number of games played was inconsistent between teams.
-We then used the internet to find an example of a missing game within the dataset.
+Exploration of the WNBA data revealed that some seasons had incomplete (i.e., were missing) game records.
+We identified this issue by tallying the number of games recorded for each team within each season and noticing that the totals were occassionally inconsistent across teams.